neha-kay/Kiko-plus/_posts/2014-03-03-getting-the-first-date-isnt-the-hardest-part.md

 Getting the first date isn't the hardest part; it's __finding a reason to continue meeting up__ that is.

-One off meetups are easy; translating that into a series of n + 1 meetings is tricky at best, and usually avoided.
+One off meet-ups are easy; translating that into a series of n + 1 meetings is tricky at best, and usually avoided.

 ### A Thought Experiment